Music

 Below are some links to some of the music and moments I'm most proud of...

 Ninja Academy - A bass and drums instrumental duo.
 Yes, we dressed like ninjas.
-We no longer play out.
+We rarely play out these days.

 Evangenitals - Alt-country-ish?
 Kinda hard to describe.
 You should just come and see us play.

 Fish Circus - Quirky & theatrical rock/pop with odd time signatures and a fantastic live show.
-We don't play out anymore since the bass player lives in Spain.
-We may play a show in August 2018.
+We very rarely play out anymore since our singer lives in Las Vegas and our bass player lives in Spain.
+When he comes to town we may play in Vegas or the L.A. area.

 Funeral Party - Rock band, used to be signed to Sony.
 I got to tour the world with them, play major festivals and be on TV.
 No longer together.